borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 However, the error is still a matrix, which is impossible to include as a factor in the framework we have built so far.
 We cannot compute a *vector residual* as we did before, nor we are completely sure that the matrix $$\mathbf{N}_i$$ follows some sort of Gaussian distribution.

-#### Manifolds
+We need to define some important concepts used in GTSAM to get a better understanding on how the objects are manipulated.

+### Some objects are _groups_
-Here is where the concept of **manifold** comes to solve our problems.
-Rigid-body transformations (`Pose3` and `Pose2` in GTSAM), rotation matrices (`Rot2` and `Rot3`), quaternions and even vector spaces (`Point2` and `Point3`) are **differentiable manifolds**.
+First of all, some objects used in GTSAM are [**groups**](https://en.wikipedia.org/wiki/Group_(mathematics)).
+Rigid-body transformations `Pose3` and `Pose2` in GTSAM), rotation matrices (`Rot2` and `Rot3`) and quaternions, and of course vector spaces (`Point2` and `Point3`) have some basic operations that allow us to manipulate them.
+These concepts [have been discussed in previous posts](https://gtsam.org/notes/GTSAM-Concepts.html) at the implementation level:

+1. **Composition**: How to compose 2 objects from the same manifold, with associativity properties.
+It is similar to the *addition* operation for vectors.
+2. **Identity**: An identity operator under the composition/between.
+3. **Inverse**: An element that when composed with its inverse becomes the identity.

+The previous 3 operations allows us to define the operation **between**, which computes the difference between 2 objects from the same group, similarly to a *subtraction* operation.

+Since the operations can be defined in different ways for each kind of object (it is different to compose rotation matrices than quaternions or vectors for instance), some authors define special operators to refer to composition/between operations.
+Some examples are the *box-plus* $\boxplus$ for *composition* and *box-minus* $\boxminus$ for *between* as done by [Hertzberg et al.](https://arxiv.org/abs/1107.1119), [Blanco-Claraco](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.468.5407&rep=rep1&type=pdf), [Bloesch et al.](https://arxiv.org/abs/1606.05285), and the [Kindr library](https://github.com/ANYbotics/kindr).

+However, composition can be defined from the *left* or the *right* side because **composition is associative but is not distributive**.
+This is the same problem we described before when talking about reference frames and how to add small increments with the _left_ and _right_ hand conventions, since both are valid depending on our decisions or other authors'.
+While we can be clear about our own decisions, it is important to be aware of the definitions of each author because sometimes are not clearly stated.
+[Solà et al](https://arxiv.org/abs/1812.01537) for example make the difference explicit by defining *left-*$\oplus$ and *right-*$\oplus$ for composition using *left-hand convention* or *right-hand convention* respectively, but we need to be careful to recognize each other's choices.

+**We recall again that in GTSAM and the rest of this post we use the _right_ convention** (*pun intended*), because we represent our quantities with respect to a fixed world frame $W$ and the increments are defined with respect to the base frame $B$.

+### Some are _manifolds_
+Additionally, rigid-body transformations, rotation matrices, quaternions and even vectors are **differentiable manifolds**.
 This means that even though they do not behave as Euclidean spaces at a global scale, they can be *locally approximated* as such by using local vector spaces called **tangent spaces**.
 The main advantage of analyzing all these objects from the manifold perspective is that we can build general algorithms based on common principles that apply to all of them.

 <a name="manifold"></a>
 <figure class="center">